Skip to main content

 ABOUT THE PROJECT

-Health Literacy is people's ability to find, understand, assess and use health information in order to be able to make knowledge-based decisions related to their own health.
-It is important that the health services make arrangements for patients to acquire this skill and adapt the services to the individual's competence.
-Studies have shown that immigrants who do not speak the same language as the majority population have worse treatment results than the rest of the population.
-However, we know little about the barriers that patients with an immigrant background and rheumatic diseases experience in meeting with healthcare personnel and how their needs for healthcare services can be met.
+Health Literacy represents a person’s ability to find, understand, appraise and use information about health and health care in order to make knowledge-based decisions related to their own health.
+It is important that the health services support patients to acquire these skills and adapt services to meet individual’s health literacy needs.
+Studies have shown that migrants who do not speak the same language as the majority population have worse treatment outcomes compared to the rest of the population.
+However, we know little about the barriers that patients with a migrant background and rheumatic diseases experience in meeting with healthcare personnel and how their needs for healthcare services can be met.

 The purpose of this project is twofold:

-2) To develop initiatives that contribute to the health services arrangements for immigrants with inflammatory rheumatic diseases and limited Norwegian language skills to insure sufficient health literacy and to be able to live as best as possible with the disease.
+2) To develop initiatives that contribute to the health services better meeting the needs of migrants with inflammatory rheumatic diseases and limited Norwegian language proficiency to ensure sufficient health literacy skills so they may live as best as possible with the disease.

 WHO CAN JOIN?

-Adult patients (over the age of 18) with inflammatory rheumatic disease who have a mother tongue other than Norwegian and who may use an interpreter in their consultation with healthcare personnel.
+Adult patients (over the age of 18) with an inflammatory rheumatic disease, who have a mother tongue other than Norwegian and use an interpreter in their consultation with healthcare personnel.

 Healthcare personnel, including GPs, who meet patients with inflammatory rheumatic disease in their practice.